-The AIDS Support Group of Cape Cod saves lives through prevention, education, and life-sustaining services that address public health crises to build healthy communities across the Cape and Islands.
+AIDS Support Group of Cape Cod (ASGCC) saves lives through prevention, education, and life-sustaining services that address public health crises to build healthy communities across the Cape and Islands.

-There is another public health crisis where our staff’s expertise and skill set is needed.
-On Cape Cod opioid deaths now represent the fastest growing cause of death in Massachusetts since the AIDS crisis of the 1980s and 90s.
-Throughout the opioid epidemic, ASGCC has played a key role fighting to save lives.
+There is another public health crisis where our staff’s expertise and skillset is needed: the opioid epidemic.
+On Cape Cod opioid deaths now represent the fastest growing cause of death in Massachusetts since the initial AIDS crisis of the 80s and 90s.
+Throughout the opioid epidemic, ASGCC has continued its key role fighting to save lives.

-You may ask, why is an AIDS organization fighting a drug epidemic?
-The answer lies in our mission to prevent the transmission of HIV.
-Through community outreach, testing and prevention services, ASGCC connects with injection drug users to ensure they receive the help needed to avoid a diagnosis of HIV.
-We also provide Narcan training throughout the Cape and Islands to prevent opioid overdose deaths.
-ASGCC has trained over 2500 community members in Narcan administration, and is responsible for saving 700 lives.]
+Some may ask, why is an AIDS organization fighting a drug epidemic?
+The answer lies in our belief in the principles of Harm Reduction, and the agency’s commitment to prevent the transmission of HIV and other STIs.
+Through community outreach, testing and prevention services, ASGCC connects with people who inject drugs to ensure they receive access to healthcare and the help available to avoid acquiring HIV (as well as HCV).
+ASGCC led the charge in making Narcan (the medication which reverses opioid overdoses) available Cape-wide, and today provides Narcan training and distribution throughout the Cape and Islands to prevent opioid overdose deaths.

 ASGCC has trained thousands of community members in the use of Narcan and is responsible for saving over 2,000 lives via our Narcan program.